distri/github/api_generator.coffee.md

     ApiGenerator = (root, requester) ->

-Configure the options for a request by stringifying any data to be added to the request body, and setting the appropriate type. `get` requests don't call this as the default type is `get` and they put their params in the querystring.
+Configure the options for a request by stringifying any data to be added to the request body, and setting the appropriate method. `get` requests don't call this as the default method is `get` and they put params in the querystring.

-      requestOptions = (type, data) ->
+      requestOptions = (method, data) ->
-        type: type
+        method: method
         data: JSON.stringify(data)

 If our request is absolute we use that url, otherwise we get the base url from